All Episodes

 I'll answer it.

-Um, would you release the information or would you go talk to your boss?
+Would you release the information or would you go talk to your boss and say, look, boss, whoever your boss is, not who is your boss?

-Portland, as a matter of fact.
+No, my boss is in Portland, Portland, as a matter of fact.

-Okay, so would you go to your boss and say, look what I've got, boss, what do we do?
+Okay, so would you go to your boss and say, look, what I've got, boss, what do we do?

 No, the first thing we would do, we would, first of all, probably be looking at each other and probably do a little bit of retesting.